Louisa Margaret Dunkley: Personal life and recognition

 On 23 December 1903, Dunkley married Edward Charles Kraegen, in Oakleigh, Victoria secretary of the New South Wales and Commonwealth Post and Telegraph associations (1885–1904), and left the Post and Telegraph service.
+Edward Kraegen was the son of Carl Wilhelm Kraegen, who also worked in the postal and telegraph service, including serving as the first station master at the Overland Telegraph Line Repeater Station at the Peake, in South Australia.
 The couple had a daughter born in 1904, and a son born in 1906.

 Louisa Margaret Dunkley Kraegen died of cancer that was not identified, on 10 March 1927 in Longueville, Sydney, and is buried in Northern Suburbs Cemetery.

 The Victorian federal electorate of Dunkley is named after her, as is Dunkley Place in the Canberra suburb of Spence.